unioslo/tre-operators-docs/docs/modules/interfaces/index.md

 ### Identity and Collaboration

-The AAI system uses standardized identity claims to manage access based on collaborations and projects.
+The AAAI system uses standardized identity claims to manage access based on collaborations and projects.

 *   **Project Context:** Grant access through membership in a collaboration or project.
 Assign a globally recognizable and unique **Project Identity**.